Gamu: Geography

-Gamu is located in the central part of the province of Isabela.
-It is approximately 10 kilometers away from the provincial capitol of Isabela and about 387 kilometers from the country's capital, Manila.
+Gamu is located in the central part of the province of Isabela with a total land area of 129.40 square kilometers.
 It is bounded on the north by the city of Ilagan, or the north-west by the municipality of Quirino, on the south by the municipality of Reina Mercedes and on the south-west by the municipality of Burgos, and on the Southeast by the municipality of Naguilian.

-Gamu has a total land area of 129.40 square kilometers with 16 barangays, 3 of which are classified as urban barangays, District I, II and III, and the rests are considered rural barangays.
+Gamu is situated 14.53 km from the provincial capital Ilagan, and 430.56 km from the country's capital Manila.

 Barangays

 Gamu is politically subdivided into 16 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.

-District I, II, and III are considered as urban barangays while the rest are rural.
+Each barangay consists of puroks while some have sitios.
+Currently, three of these are classified as urban barangays: District I, District II, and District III.
+The rest of the barangays are considered rural.